Preparing for a Foreign Animal Disease

-We also offer individual and small group assistance with foreign animal disease preparedness and developing an SPS plan for your operation.
-Please note that FAD Prep 101 is a prerequisite for this assistance.
-We can visit your farm and educate producers and caretakers on how to develop and implement the SPS plan on your operation.
-If you are interested in scheduling a workshop, webinar or individual or small group plan assistance, please contact the ISU Extension swine specialist in your region, or email Amanda Chipman at email@example.com.
+We also offer individual and small group assistance with foreign animal disease preparedness, enhancing biosecurity, and developing an SPS plan for your operation.
+If you are interested in scheduling a workshop, webinar or individual or small group plan assistance, please contact the ISU Extension swine specialist in your region, or email Amanda Chipman at firstname.lastname@example.org.

 - Verify your farm's PIN